kawaiitechmx/nyancat/README.md

 - LED_WS2812B_mini3535 larger pads than original footprint

 This boards uses ATTINY85 with WS2812B-3535 package.
-Use J1 pads to program ATTINY with ICE programmer or Arduino ISP
+Use J1 pads to program ATTINY with ICE programmer or Arduino ISP.
+Arduino sketch based on Adafruit's rainbow chaser.